 POLICY & EXTERNAL AFFAIRS.

-AT THE HEART OF GOVERNMENT.
+REPRESENTING OUR MEMBERS AT THE HEART OF GOVERNMENT.

-POLICY AND PUBLIC AFFAIRS
+POLICY & EXTERNAL AFFAIRS

 We draw on our members’ expertise and knowledge to respond to consultations and positively contribute to the political debate.